 Listen to this Destination: BBQ article.

-Rodney Scott’s cookbook, Rodney Scott’s World of BBQ: Every Day Is a Good Day is about to hit the shelves.
-Well, in March 2021, anyway, but you can go ahead and order today.
+Rodney Scott’s cookbook, Rodney Scott’s World of BBQ: Every Day Is a Good Day has just hit the shelves.

 Rodney Scott’s cookbook, co-written by award-winning writer Lolis Eric Elie, is the next logical step in his ascendency, and it is one that fans everywhere are eager to read.